vmt/udis86/docs/manual/libudis86.rst

     If you want to create your own translator, you can specify a pointer to your own function.
-This function must accept a single parameter, the udis86 object :type:`ud_t`, and it will be invoked everytime an instruction is decoded.
+This function must accept a single parameter, the udis86 object :type:`ud_t`, and it will be invoked every time an instruction is decoded.

 Disassemble